fangzr/PIB-Prioritized-Information-Bottleneck-Framework/README.md

 ### Single Camera Perception

 The following video demonstrates the perception results from a single camera (the 4th edge camera).
-Notice the limited perception range and the pedestrians that are not detected (dashed circles).
+Notice the field of view limitations, and instances where objects remain undetected (highlighted regions).

 https://github.com/user-attachments/assets/3caefecc-6631-4318-a514-50aebf681e91